Other Lives (band): History

 "For 12" was featured as KCRW's "Today's Top Tune" on October 27, 2010.

 Other Lives finished working on their album Tamer Animals in February 2011.
 The album was released on May 10, 2011, in the USA and August 29, 2011, in UK/Europe.
-The album was critically well-received, and Thom Yorke's supergroup Atoms for Peace released a remix of the title track the following year.

 In the summer of 2011, the band toured with S. Carey and The Rosebuds.
 Following a month of shows in the UK, the band joined Bon Iver in September in the USA and Canada and played at Iceland Airwaves festival.
 The band returned to the UK in October to support Chapel Club in London on October 18.
-The band opened for Radiohead on the first leg of their 2012 North American tour in February and March, 2012, and also played 2012 Coachella Festival.

 In September 2011, Other Lives launched their Wirewax interactive website, which was built around the band's official video for "For 12", and allowed users to access audio and visual content within the video.

 On October 22, 2012, Other Lives' new album, Mind the Gap EP, was released.